SzokolAttila/PillPal/Documentation.md

 - **DeleteUser(int id, string auth)** void method sets the authorization in the header to the given bearer token as you need to be admin or the user themself to access deleting; Then deletes the user with the given id.
 In case of any issues function throws exception (usually it somehow connects to authorization).

 ## WebAPI
+### Controllers
+We use controllers for each model to generate endpoints for the API.
+Controllers handle the proper validation of the data, so they get the matching validator from dependency injection in constructor.
+As we are aware of different access levels and we have a log in system we assess the required authorization in controllers.
+Controllers manipulate only their own repository via dependency injection to fulfill single-responsibility.

+### Repositories
+Repositories are only responsible for the accessible methods of a model.
+They all manipulate a single DataStore passed by dependency injection.
+All repositories are implementing one of the following interfaces: IJoinStore<T>, IItemStore<T>.

+### Interface hierarchy
+#### IBaseStore<T>
+First of all, we have an IBaseStore<T> generic interface which has four methods.
+These methods are implemented by all the repositories.
+The generic type is IIdentified, which means it has an Id property.
+- **GetAll()** returns all items of the generic type.
+- **Add(T item)** tries to add an item to the repository of the generic type; returns true if it was successful and false if not.
+- **Update(T item)** tries to modify the item (with the same id) in the repository of the generic type; returns true if it was successful and false if not.
+- **Delete(int id)** tries to remove the item (with the given id) in the repository of the generic type; return true if it was successful and false if not.
+#### IItemStore<T>
+This interface inherits from the IBaseStore<T>.
+IItemStore<T> is implemented by repositories which only deal with a single model and doesn't need to join tables together.
+- **Get(int id)** returns the item of with the same id; if item doesn't exist, returns null.
+#### IJoinStore<T>
+This interface inherits from the IBaseStore<T>.
+IJoinStore<T> is implemented by repositories which deal with join tables, so its Get method acts a bit differently.
+- **Get(int id)** returns all the items with the given id as it is a many-to-many connection.